thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 producing the very first version for Continuous Delivery Conference NL.

 At Continuous Delivery Conference NL, I was scheduled as the last session of the day.
 That was a pity.
-It is difficult to enjoy the conference when you still have to give your presentation.
+I have a hard time enjoying a conference when I still have to give my presentation.
 At last, the session went ok, I think.

 > The 3 realities of conference speaking:
 >